yandthj/HPC/docs/Documentation/Viz_Analytics/virtualgl_fastx.md

 !!!
 Note About Usage
     DAV FastX nodes are a limited resource and not intended as a general-purpose remote desktop.
 We ask that you please restrict your usage to only HPC allocation-related work and/or visualization software that requires an HPC system.

-There are seven internal DAV nodes on Kestrel available only to NREL users on the NREL VPN, on campus, or via the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html) that are accessible via round-robin at **kestrel-dav.hpc.nrel.gov**.
+There are seven internal DAV nodes on Kestrel available only to NLR users on the NLR VPN, on campus, or via the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html) that are accessible via round-robin at **kestrel-dav.hpc.nrel.gov**.
 The individual nodes are named kd1 through kd7.hpc.nrel.gov.

-There is also one node that is ONLY accessible by external (non-NREL) users available at **kestrel-dav.nrel.gov**.
+There is also one node that is ONLY accessible by external (non-NLR) users available at **kestrel-dav.nrel.gov**.
 This address will connect to the node kd8, and requires both password and OTP for login.

 All Kestrel DAV nodes have 104 CPU cores (2x 52-core Intel Xeon Sapphire Rapids CPUs), 256GB RAM, 2x 48GB NVIDIA A40 GPUs, and offer a Linux desktop (via FastX) with visualization capabilities, optional VirtualGL, and standard Linux terminal applications.